 Organizations are responsible for protecting customer data and keeping it from unauthorized access.
 As unsettling as these cybersecurity statistics might be, part of a company’s duty is to ensure its cybersecurity defense system has everything it needs to succeed.

 Cybersecurity Statistics: Summary

-The cybersecurity landscape is changing, and it is obvious that cyber threats are becoming more serious, and they’re happening with more frequency.
+The cybersecurity landscape is changing, and it is obvious that cyber threats are becoming more sophisticated and harder to detect, plus they’re attacking with more frequency.

 Everyone needs to do their part to prepare and combat cybercrimes.
 That means making INFOSEC best practices routine and knowing how to handle and report potential cyber threats.

 Don’t miss this list of the best YouTube channels to learn about Cybersecurity.